israelMateos/qupath-extension-gncnn/install/INSTALL.md

 sh install.sh
 ```

 This script will install the Python tool on which the extension depends, and will download the model weights.
-It will also create a new directory for the GDCnn extension in the QuPath extensions directory.
+It will also create a new directory for the GNCnn extension in the QuPath extensions directory.
 The next time you open QuPath, the extension will be available in the menu.

-**4.** Once the extension is installed, you can remove this repository's directory (`qupath-extension-gdcnn`) from your system.
+**4.** Once the extension is installed, you can remove this repository's directory (`qupath-extension-gncnn`) from your system.